anoulis/KDSproject01/README.md

-# KDSproject01
+# OpenMP and OpenMPI
-Project 01 for the course "DISTRIBUTED AND INTERNET COMPUTING" of the 6th semester
+OpenMP and OpenMPI project in C for the course "DISTRIBUTED AND INTERNET COMPUTING" of the 6th semester

 Aristotle University of Thessaloniki.